google/earthengine-community/tutorials/pseudo-invariant-feature-matching/index.md

 interest to identify a spectral distance threshold, then selecting pixels with distances below that threshold.
 The code below uses a 10th percentile threshold, but you may want to modify the percentile to see how it affects results.
-Higher percentiles will select more pixels and include more variability, leading to more aggressive transformations.
+Higher percentiles will select pixels with greater spectral distances, allowing transformations to normalize larger radiometric differences at the risk of introducing bias from outlying pixels.

 ```javascript
 var threshold = distance.reduceRegion({